How To: Use a Miter Box

 A miter box is a wonderfully simple, affordable tool that allows any DIYer to make accurate crosscuts in wood.
-Since these tools are hand-powered, they are quiet, and they’re light enough to be easily moved to any project location.
-An added benefit, the miter box minimizes and neatly contains sawdust, making it a viable sawing solution for those living in small apartments.
+Since these tools are hand-powered, they are quiet, and they are light enough to be easily moved to any project location.

 What Is a Miter Box?